FlatFilers/demo-agent/src/documents/secretsDocument.md

 ## Things you can do here

-Go to the Secrets tab of this space and check out the Secret that has been populated.
-This secret can then be accessed in your Listener configuration and used to interact with external resources requiring credentials.
+In the Developer Settings section, go to the Secrets tab of this space and check out the Secret that has been populated.
+This Secret can be accessed in your Listener and used to interact with external resources requiring credentials.

 ## Making this Space